cybercongress/cybercongress/site/content/post/whitepaper_release.md

 2019.12.01 @xhipster and @litvintech have released `cyber: Computing the knowledge of the Great Web` the whitepaper.
 This is the result of 3 years of painstaking work, discussions, and durability tests.

-This is the idea side by side in implementation, the high risk to be misunderstandable and the Great adherence to the principles.
+This idea goes side by side with a ready implementation.
+The high risk to be misunderstood is a Great adherence to the principles.

 > How Gavin did that?!
 He has a polka-dotted background!
 Give me a black background!